awsdocs/aws-lambda-developer-guide/doc_source/welcome.md

 You can also build serverless applications composed of functions that are triggered by events, and automatically deploy them using AWS CodePipeline and AWS CodeBuild\.
 For more information, see [AWS Lambda applications](deploying-lambda-apps.md)\.

+For more information about designing, operating, and troubleshooting Lambda\-based applications, see [Introduction](https://docs.aws.amazon.com/lambda/latest/operatorguide/intro.html) in the *Lambda operator guide*\.

 **Topics**
 + [When should I use AWS Lambda?](#when-to-use-cloud-functions)
 + [Are you a first\-time user of AWS Lambda?](#welcome-first-time-user)